Nonye2K3/chia/INSTALL.md

 ## Increasing the WSL Maximum Storage Capacity
 WSL2 uses a Virtual Hardware Disk (VHD) to store files, and it automatically resizes as files grow. **However, the VHD has an initial maximum size of 256 GB.** Therefore, the default WSL2 VHD is probably only capable of plotting k=30 plots.
 To plot anything larger, you will need to increase the maximum allowable size.
 [Follow the guide here.](https://docs.microsoft.com/en-us/windows/wsl/compare-versions#expanding-the-size-of-your-wsl-2-virtual-hardware-disk)

+## Setting a maximum limit to WSL2 memory access
+If you try plotting Chia in WSL2 without limiting the memory access, WSL2 will use 100% of your available machine's memory, and your computer will get bogged down and begin swapping memory to your hard drive.
+This will severely cripple your plotting speeds.
+To set the maximum memory that WSL2 is allowed to use, create a configuration file [as described in this guide](https://www.bleepingcomputer.com/news/microsoft/windows-10-wsl2-now-allows-you-to-configure-global-options/).

 ## WSL VHD Plotting Nuance
 Plotting within WSL2 can write to either the native VHD (which is EXT4) or to any other drive, which can be NTFS or any other FS-type.
 Writing to the native VHD is faster than writing out to another drive.